 Progress Towards Outcome

 No progress yet.
-The first turnkey contract (Khorgra) was awarded in July 2014.
+The first turnkey contract (Khorga) was awarded in July 2014.
 Contractors commenced its services in September 2014.
-The bids for the remaining turnkey contract is still under evaluation.
+The remaining turnkey contracts were awarded in December 204.

 Description of Project Outputs

 1. Substations rehabilitated and improvement fully implemented.
 2. New Khorga 220/110 kV Substation commissioned.
 3. A potential hydropower project (HPP) identified.
 4. Project managed on time and within budget

 Status of Operation/Construction or Implementation Progress